sous-chefs/docker/documentation/docker_installation_package.md

 ```

 The `docker_service` resource creates the package-installation resource and
 passes itself as that resource's `restart_target`.
-In plain English, it tells
-the package installer: "If you change the Docker package, notify this Docker
-service resource."
+This tells the package
+installer which Docker service resource to notify after changing the package.

 The relevant internal code is equivalent to: